RobertWHurst/OriginJS/readme.md

 	Origin.update();

-The `Origin.update` method should never need to be called, however in the event that something weird happens, for example your application looses focus on a hash change event, calling this function will force Origin to re check the hash and execute matching routes.
+The `Origin.update` method is used to trigger force Origin to match the current hash url routes are defined.
+You should call this after your routes are binded in your appication.
+You should only need to to call this function once.

 Credits
 =======